Jana Vaľová

 Jana Vaľová (born 8 July 1965) is a politician of the Slovak Republic.
 She has been a member of the National Council of the Slovak Republic, a district chairperson of the social-democratic political party Direction – Social Democracy, and Mayor of Humenné.

 Education

 Vaľová received a general certificate of secondary education from the Medzilaborce agricultural technical secondary school.
 In 2008, V received a master's degree from the Faculty of Health and Social Sciences at the University of Trnava.
-She received a doctorate degree in social work from the St. Elizabeth University of Health and Social Sciences in Bratislava in 2010.
+She received a rigorous degree in social work from the St. Elizabeth University of Health and Social Sciences in Bratislava in 2010.
 She speaks both English and Russian.